seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 I initially wanted to make a realistic model of the potential surrounding the plates of a capacitor.
 It is true that the potential is constant inside of a conductor, but the realistic charge distribution in the plates is not uniform.
-The main purpose of this project is to get started with implementing and trying libraries out various solvers, so I came up with a fairly arbitrary distribution.
+The main purpose of this project is to implement and try out libraries for various solution methods, so I came up with a fairly arbitrary distribution.
 If I had used an iterative method to solve the system, I could have encoded the constant potential of the plates into each iteration.

-In this first example, I used a finite-difference scheme and solve the resulting solution directly using NumPy.
+In this first example, I use a finite-difference scheme and solve the resulting solution directly using NumPy.
 With a 150 x 150 grid this already takes about 40 seconds on my machine, which I would consider to be moderately fast.
 This shows the benefit of using an iterative method vs. a direct method to solve the sparse system, which I'll do in a future example.